All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Complementary to statin therapy: Tirzepatide's lipid effects work through mechanisms distinct from statins.
 Statins primarily reduce LDL cholesterol through upregulation of hepatic LDL receptors.
 Tirzepatide primarily reduces triglycerides and VLDL through improved adipose tissue function and reduced hepatic lipogenesis.
 Using both together addresses different components of atherogenic dyslipidemia.

-Residual cardiovascular risk: Even in patients achieving LDL targets with statins, elevated triglycerides and low HDL represent "residual cardiovascular risk."
+Residual cardiovascular risk: Even in patients achieving LDL targets with statins, improved triglycerides and low HDL represent "residual cardiovascular risk."
 Tirzepatide's ability to improve these parameters suggests a potential role in addressing residual risk, though dedicated cardiovascular outcomes data for tirzepatide (SURPASS-CVOT) are still awaited .

 Frequently Asked Questions